BonnieSimmer/FawryN2DevSlopeChallenge/README.md

     - Reduces the quantity of the book from the inventory, throw error if not available
     - Return the paid amount.
     - Send Paper book to the ShippingService with the address provided (no implementation required)
-    - Send EBook to MailService with the email provided (no implementation required) add field author name to the book
+    - Send EBook to MailService with the email provided (no implementation required)
 - Provide a class to test adding, removing, buying books This class should be named QuantumBookstoreFullTest
 - Design the system to be easily extensible, so that we don’t need to modify it if we’ve added a new type of products
 ## UML